Glutamine is the most abundant amino acid found in muscle tissue. If you want to build muscles you MUST supplement…

 Glycation Blockers – Reducing Blood Sugar and Insulin to Healthy Levels When blood sugar bumps into proteins or lipids (such as a cell wall component) it sometimes reacts with them and forms advanced glycation end-products (AGEs).
 This now useless combination stays where it was formed and the damaged structure no longer performs its original function.
 This is the primary cause of diabetic damage.
 One of our most important anti-aging strategies is to reduce glycation damage by keeping blood sugar low.
 Dr. Alan Ingles states that fasting blood sugar above 75mg/dl signifies the beginning of pre-diabetes.
 The risk of developing type 2 diabetes accelerates with every point above that, and skyrockets above 90.
 By the time you reach the medical alarm level of 125, the damage has been going on undetected for years.
 This damage is cumulative with aging and essentially irreversible, so prevention is the only valid strategy for now.

 At the top of your strategy list for controlling blood sugar should be the practice of eating modestly, never eating to fullness.
 For instance; there is no human on earth that biologically ‘needs’ to eat a Subway Foot-long of any kind.
 A Six-incher is far more the right size for a single meal.
 Second, eat only three modest meals a day – drinking only water between meals to get a six hour digestive fast between meals – and eating only low glycemic index foods.
 Drastically reduce sugar and starch intake; delete soft drinks, sugared or diet, from your life.
 Make desserts a rare treat, and eat only modest amounts of whole-grain breads and pastas.
-Virtually all breakfast cereals should be replace by real food; try lightly sautéed diced veggies (a variety) scrambled with two free-range eggs, or a variety of fresh berries with goat-milk yogurt and some crushed almonds Below are some other products to consider in this fight.
+Virtually all breakfast cereals should be replace by real food; try lightly sautéed diced veggies (a variety) scrambled with two or three free-range eggs, or a variety of fresh berries with goat-milk yogurt and some crushed almonds Below are some other products to consider in this fight.

 - Beta-glucans are soluble fibers found in cell walls of oats, barley, yeast, bacteria, algae and mushrooms, which have the remarkable ability to improve blood glucose metabolism.
 If you eat the right whole grain products, you get a good supply of beta-glucans.
 Most breakfast cereals will be devoid of them, and full of white flower and sugar.
 There are numerous supplement products on the market that will allow you to add beta-glucans to your food in the form of a powder.